s3git/libs3git/README.md

 $ go build -buildmode=c-shared -o libs3git.so libs3git.go
 ```

-Please also see the other wrappers via libs3git to higher level languages such as [Ruby](https://github.com/s3git/s3git-rb).
+Please also see the other wrappers via libs3git to higher level languages such as [Python](https://github.com/s3git/s3git-py) or [Ruby](https://github.com/s3git/s3git-rb).